BPM → Pitch (Semitone) Calculator

 What Is a BPM Pitch Calculator?

 A BPM Pitch Calculator converts tempo changes into pitch differences.
 If you increase a track’s BPM, the pitch rises; slow it down, and the pitch drops.
 This helps in remixing, syncing multiple tracks, or keeping vocals natural while adjusting playback speed.
+To understand BPM fundamentals, see what BPM means in music.

 How Does Pitch Affect BPM?

 Pitch and tempo are mathematically connected.
 For every 6% change in tempo, pitch shifts by roughly one semitone.
 For instance, going from 120 BPM to 127 BPM increases pitch by +1 semitone.
 This small change can make or break harmonic balance when DJing or mastering music.
+For key adjustments, you can also transpose musical key after tempo change.

 Original BPM Target BPM Pitch Change